 Working in Australia after graduating?
 Here's what you need to know

+Congratulations!
 You’ve made it through your final year of study and decided to stay in Australia to begin your career.
-There’s a few important things you need to sort out.
+But before we get out the confetti, there are a few important things you will need to sort out.

 One of the first steps to starting your career in Australia is to apply for a Graduate 485 visa.
-This visa is a great way to stay temporarily in Australia after your graduation while you get the experience you need for a permanent work visa.
+This visa is a great way to stay here temporarily after your graduation while you get the experience you need for a permanent work visa.

 To help get you started, we’ve broken down the basics of the 485 visa.